datalad-handbook/book/docs/usecases/external_collaboration.rst

 3. Perspective: Execute the remote analysis
 """""""""""""""""""""""""""""""""""""""""""

-The question is: How does this look like on the real data?
+The question is: How does this look on the real data?
-A data provider would clone your dataset and replace the subdataset with the actual sensitive dataset.
+A data provider would clone the external collaborator's dataset and replace the subdataset with the actual sensitive dataset.

 We can pretend to do this: